Eliud Kipchoge sets new world record in Berlin marathon win

 “They say you miss two times but you can’t miss the third time,” he said in reference to his two previous failed attempts to break the world record in Berlin.

 The Kenyan defended his 2017 title in the German capital, pulling ahead of other runners early on amid perfect conditions.
-Mild autumn temperatures and little to no wind gave the runners an advantage over last year, when rain slowed the race.
+Mild temperatures and little to no wind gave the runners of the 45th Berlin marathon an advantage over last year, when rain slowed the race.

-Berlin debutant Amos Kipruto came second in 2 hours, 6 minutes and 23 seconds, followed by a third Kenyan, former world-record holder Wilson Kipsang, with 2 hours, six minutes and 48 seconds.
+Berlin debutant Amos Kipruto came second in 2 hours, 6 minutes, 23 seconds, followed by a third Kenyan, former world-record holder Wilson Kipsang, with 2 hours, 6 minutes, 48 seconds.

-Shogo Nakamura of Japan narrowly missed setting a new national record with a time of 2 hours, 8 minutes and 16 seconds.
+Shogo Nakamura of Japan narrowly missed setting a new national record with a time of 2 hours, 8 minutes, 16 seconds.

-Gladys Cherono won the women’s race in 2 hours, 18 minutes and 11 seconds, a new women’s record for the Berlin marathon.
+Gladys Cherono won the women’s race in 2 hours, 18 minutes, 11 seconds, a women’s record for the Berlin marathon.
 The previous track record was set by Mizuki Noguchi of Japan 13 years ago.

-The 35-year-old Kenyan said she felt confident going into the race but wasn’t sure she would beat favorite Tirunesh Dibaba.
+The 35-year-old Kenyan, who has won twice before in Berlin, said she felt confident going into the race but wasn’t sure she would beat favorite Tirunesh Dibaba.

 Dibaba came third behind fellow Ethiopian Rutia Aga.